uktrade/dit-contact-forms/README.md

 - Directory Forms API (https://github.com/uktrade/directory-forms-api)
   - redis (installed locally)
-  - postgres (installed locally)

 ### Install using Docker

-If you have Docker installed, you can run this service without needing to set up the database yourself, worrying about virtual environments - it's all within the Docker instance.
+If you have Docker installed, you can run this service without needing to set up the external services yourself, worrying about virtual environments - it's all within the Docker instance.

 - Docker for mac - https://hub.docker.com/editions/community/docker-ce-desktop-mac